intermine/im-docs/docs/support/upgrade.rst

 Migrate Data Sources to New directory structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Please put your data sources in their own GitHub repository.
+* Your sources don't have to be in their own repository, although we found this was easiest.
+They will have to be in their own separate directory however.
 * The migration scripts are located in the `intermine-scripts <https://github.com/intermine/intermine-scripts/blob/master/gradle-migration/data-sources/migrateBioSources.sh>`_ repository.

 * Run this script to move your sources over to the new directory system.